03 Using R syntax

 beginning of the following chunk.
 This can help to add the correct

 context of the text sections into the analysis.
-Altogether, this sample
+Altogether, this model

 tokens of a text.